 Last year, we received close to 300 applications.

 What does the Full Doctoral Scholarship cover?

-It covers tuition and medical insurance.
-In addition, full scholarship recipients are awarded a monthly stipend of 220,000 HUF (cca 700 EUR) calculated to cover educational and accommodation costs.
+The CEU Doctoral Scholarship covers the full cost of tuition and health insurance, complete with a monthly stipend of HUF 242,000 (approx. EUR 780) to assist with housing and living costs.
 Students need to budget additionally for travel, recreation, and incidentals, which can vary with the individual.

 Read more about the estimated costs of living and accommodation in Budapest here.

 Doctoral students are not automatically provided with accommodation in the CEU Residence Center.
 They are eligible to request a room on a space-availability basis, for which they will be expected to cover their costs directly.

 Can I keep my job during my studies?

 Students employed full time cannot receive full CEU scholarship.
 Students who wish to work part-time (maximum 20 hours per week) can ask permission for this from the Doctoral Program Committee.
 While receiving the doctoral stipend, Doctoral Students should seek the permission of the School Director in case of taking up other paid employment.
 CEU may request full or partial tuition payment and will expect the student to cover his/her living costs.

 I want to apply for a doctoral program at CEU and I would like to apply for financial aid as well; however, I cannot fill out the financial aid section during the online application process.
 Can I just leave this out of the online application process or do I perhaps need to fill out this part somewhere else?

 As almost every student admitted into a CEU doctoral program receives a Full CEU Doctoral Scholarship (or else they do not get admitted), you do not need to apply for it.
 In case you might consider an offer of admission with less or no financial aid, let us know by email.